Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 How do Casinos prevent players from counting cards?

 Many wonder, "How do online casinos protect themselves from blackjack card counting?"
 The answer is simple: sophisticated algorithms analyse player moves over each round.
-Thanks to AI and the analysis of thousands of games, there are some clear patterns.
+Thanks to AI and the analysis of thousands of games, clear patterns emerge.

 If something gets flagged in a traditional casino, the pitboss will come over to keep an eye.
 An attractive bartender may be sent over to distract the player, too.
 Or there may be an early reshuffle that will ruin the count.
 If it continues, the player will be removed and banned.